KibromBerihu/ai4elife/readme.md

 ***Deep learning Model:***
 We adapted the deep learning-based robust medical image segmentation method [LFB-Net](https://doi.org/10.1109/TMI.2021.3060497).
-Please refer to the [paper](https://doi.org/10.1109/TMI.2021.3060497) for details and also cite the paper if you use lfbnet for your research.
+Please refer to the [paper](https://doi.org/10.1109/TMI.2021.3060497) for details, and cite the paper if you use lfbnet for your research.

 [comment]: <![img_7.png](img_7.png)>